kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ###### How can someone using this feature know that it is working for their instance?

-- [X] Events
-  - Event Reason: `ScaleDownGracePeriodNotHonored`
-  - If the node could not honor the grace period, this is visible on the pod itself rather than only in node logs: the `PodResizeInProgress` condition says so and a `ScaleDownGracePeriodNotHonored` event is emitted, both shown by `kubectl describe pod`.
 - [X] API .status
   - Condition name: `PodResizeInProgress`
   - On a scale-down, the pod's `PodResizeInProgress` condition stays set until the new cpuset has been applied, so the resize visibly takes at least the requested grace period.
 Inside the container, the cpuset in cgroups is unchanged for at least that long after the resize was accepted.